App Tutorial

 • replicate (technical/biological replicate number (r1, r2, r3))

-The resuting name above could be:
+The resuting name could for example be:

 • RFP_WT_5h_chx_cytosolic_r1